matrix-org/pantalaimon/README.md

 While pantalaimon is a daemon, it is meant to be run as your own user.
 It won't verify devices for you automatically, unless configured to do so, and requires user interaction to verify, ignore or blacklist devices.
+A more complete description of Pantalaimon can be found in the [man page](docs/man/pantalaimon.8.md).

 Pantalaimon requires a configuration file to run.
 The configuration file specifies one or more homeservers for pantalaimon to connect to.